Fitness Model Jen Selter Flaunts Insane Legs In Yoga Pants For New Beach Photo

 Hey YOU!
 You’re a beautiful badass.
 You’re doing great, stop doubting yourself.
 Replace those negative thoughts with positive thoughts.
 Those obstacles you are facing are there to help you grow.
 Believe in yourself and don’t give up.
 Smile and keep moving.
 I am here for you! ❤️ If you are looking for some extra motivation or a friend, join my private Facebook filled with over 30,000 woman from all around the world (Link in bio) ???? – outfit @aloyoga

-Selter wore her hair swept over to one side and styled down in large waves that fall over her shoulders.
+Selter wore her hair swept over to one side and styled down in large waves that fell over her shoulders.
 A thick layer of eyeliner and mascara add extra drama to her eyes.
 A cherry-colored lipstick completed her makeup.

-Since going live, the post — which Selter shared with her 12.7 million Instagram followers — has garnered more than 37,400 likes within just an hour of being published, as of the time of this writing.
-The same time period also brought in upwards of 260 comments to the photo.
+As of the time of this writing, the post — which Selter shared with her 12.7 million Instagram followers — garnered more than 37,400 likes within just an hour of being published.
+The same time period also brought in upward of 260 comments to the photo.

-Users of the social media app who are fans of Selter used this opportunity to engage with her caption, thanking her for her word.
+Users of the social media app who are fans of Selter used this opportunity to engage with her caption, thanking her for her words.
 They also took to the comments section to praise her beauty and figure.

 “Needed that today.
 Thank you for spreading your uplifting message,” one user chimed in, trailing the words with a flower emoji.